 All information is kept confidential.
 There is no charge for Ombudsman services.

-If you have any questions or concerns about Baltimore County nursing homes, or if you wish to file a complaint, call 410-887-4200.
+If you have questions or concerns about Baltimore County nursing homes or if you wish to file a complaint, contact the Ombudsman Program by emailing email@example.com or by calling 410-887-4200.

 Additional Helpful Information